libor-m/ngs-course/05-graphics.rst

 Our input dataset is huge, and we want to use only some subset of the animals.
 Let's choose few  european individuals.
 They have ``RDS, KCT, MWN`` and ``BAG`` in their names.
-Each programmer is lazy and prefers to avoid mistakes by letting the machine do the work - let's find the right  columns with UNIX tools.
+Each programmer is lazy and prefers to avoid mistakes by letting the machine do the work - let's find the right  columns with Unix tools.

 .. code-block:: bash